How to paint in full color.

 How To Paint In Full Color

-A simple lesson and picture for you to paint in full color.
+A simple lesson and picture for you learn how to paint in full color.

 If you have painted a few pictures in mono color you will quickly learn how to paint in full color.